-FUTURE PROBATION
+FUTURE PROBATION.

-"The Old Testament doctrine of redemption is chiefly concerned with (1) material interests of man; (2) redemption comprehends the whole process of grace; that is, it comprehends justification, sanctification and glorification; (3) re-demption is not limited to this world, but continues during the vast periods of time which have elapsed for most men in the middle state between death and the resurrection.
+"The Old Testament doctrine of redemption is chiefly concerned with (1) material interests of man; (2) redemption comprehends the whole process of grace; that is, it comprehends justification, sanctification and glorification; (3) redemption is not limited to this world, but continues during the vast periods of time which have elapsed for most men in the middle state between death and the resurrection.
 This middle state must not be shortened as to time by human limitations.

 "The only sanctification known to experience is progressive, and cannot be limited as to time.
-Progressive sanctification after death is the doctrine of the Bible and the church.
+Progressive sanctification after death is the doctrine of the Bible and the Church.
 (4) Redemption is a redemption of our race and of universal nature.
 It is not to be limited by the doctrine of election.
 There is a definite number of the redeemed, but that is multitudes that no one can number.
 The salvation of the world is the salvation of the race as a whole."

-The fault found with Prof. Briggs is upon these two points-his placing the church and uninspired reason not only on a parity with the Bible, but even in advance of it, and his belief in a future probation in an intermediate state between death and resurrection; or, as he states it, before the judgment.
+The fault found with Prof. Briggs is upon these two points--his placing the Church and uninspired Reason not only on a parity with the Bible, but even in advance of it, and his belief in a future probation in an intermediate state, between death and resurrection; or, as he states it, before the judgment.

 Prof. Briggs has since re-affirmed his statements above quoted, and has supplemented them by fuller explanations, some of which we quote below.
-Defending his position on the Bible, he declaresreason, there is no ground upon which any of the heather could ever have been saved, for they know nothing of Bible or church."
-"Unless God speaks with authority in the forms of the reason, no other mode of revelation was ever possible than that of an external and mechanical kind."
+Defending his position on the Bible, he declares--

-"That the church as a source of divine authority is taught by all the organized churches of Christendom."
-And again-
+"That the Church is a source of divine authority is taught by all the organized churches of Christendom."

+And again--

-"Unless God's authority is discerned in the forms of the reason, there is no ground upon which any of the heathen
+"Unless God's authority is discerned in the forms of the reason, there is no ground upon which any of the heathen could ever have been saved, for they know nothing of Bible or Church."